John R. Davis Jr.

-John Roger Davis Jr. (born July 25, 1927) is a retired American diplomat.
+John Roger Davis Jr. (born July 25, 1927) is an American retired diplomat.
 From 1988 to 1990, he served as the United States Ambassador to Poland, where he helped guide Solidarity, and Poland, in its quest for free elections.
 Later, from 1992 to 1994, he served as the United States Ambassador to Romania.

-Former Director of National Intelligence Dan Coats named Davis as the fourth person – after Lech Walesa, Mikhail Gorbachev and Pope John Paul II – who had "the most critical role in bringing about the collapse of communism in Eastern Europe".
+Former Director of National Intelligence Dan Coats named Davis as the fourth person – after Lech Wałęsa, Mikhail Gorbachev and Pope John Paul II – who had "the most critical role in bringing about the collapse of communism in Eastern Europe".

 Early life and education

 John Roger Davis Jr. was born on July 25, 1927, in Eau Claire, Wisconsin.

 In 1938, he moved with his family to California so that his father, John R. Davis, and uncle, David R. Davis, could go into business together.

-David R. Davis, was an aviation pioneer, who helped found the company that later became the Douglas Aircraft corporation.
-In 1920, David R. Davis formed a company with Donald Douglas to build airplanes, known as the Davis-Douglas company, advancing Douglas $40,000 to build the Cloudster, which was the first aircraft to take off with a payload and fuel supply heavier than its own weight.
+David R. Davis, was an aviation pioneer, who helped found the company that later became the Douglas Aircraft Company.
+In 1920, David R. Davis formed the Davis-Douglas Company with Donald Douglas to build airplanes, advancing Douglas $40,000 to build the Cloudster, which was the first aircraft to take off with a payload and fuel supply heavier than its own weight.
 A few years later, David R. Davis sold out to Douglas for a $2500 promissory note.
-The firm became Douglas Aircraft corporation, now McDonnell-Douglas Inc. David R. Davis went on to invent the “Davis Wing” – a better airfoil that provided far greater lift per square foot of wing area than any other design.
-It was patented in the 1930’s and was a major component of the B-24 Liberator bombers in World War 2.
-Despite its initial success, the airfoil design was ultimately surpassed by competitors.
+The firm became Douglas Aircraft Company, later McDonnell Douglas.
+David R. Davis went on to invent the Davis wing – a better airfoil that provided far greater lift per square foot of wing area than any other design.
+It was patented in the 1930s and was a major component of the B-24 Liberator bombers in World War 2.

-While living in California, John R. Davis, Jr. attended The Webb Schools starting in 1943, and graduated in 1945.
+While living in California, John R. Davis Jr. attended The Webb Schools starting in 1943, and graduated in 1945.
 He then enlisted in the United States Navy, where he served during World War II.
-He was graduated from the University of California, Los Angeles, where he received his bachelor of arts in political science in 1953.
+He graduated from the University of California, Los Angeles, where he received his bachelor of arts in political science in 1953.
 He later received a master's degree from Harvard University in 1965.